FunctionLab/SPEEDI/README.md

 devtools::install_github('FunctionLab/SPEEDI')
 ```

 All R-related dependencies will be installed automatically.
-That being said, if you are using a Unix OS, you may have to install some additional dependencies:
+That being said, if you are using a Unix OS, you may have to install some of the following additional dependencies:

 * [cairo](https://www.cairographics.org/)
 * [CMake](https://cmake.org/)